Learning Theories: Understanding the 4 Major Ones for the Classroom

 What is the link to Leader in Me?
 Teachers in Leader in Me schools teach empathy and encourage students to develop their speaking and listening skills with Habit 5: Seek First To Understand, Then To Be Understood.
 They also provide structure and organize learning by using Quality Tools, and students may be taught to make their thinking visible by using hand signals during class discussions.
 Teachers empower students to learn through the Empowered Learning model, which ignites curiosity and background knowledge, then encourages hands-on investigations with specific learning targets, and ends the lesson by inviting connections.

 What is it?
 Constructivists see the learner as a constructor of knowledge.
 New learning is shaped by schemas, which the learner brings to the learning process.
-Lev Vygotsky is an important founder of Constructivist Theory.
+Lev Vygotsky is an important founder of Constructivist Learning Theory.
 Vygotsky believed that learning is a collaborative process, and that social interaction is fundamental for cognitive development.
 According to Vygotsky, students learn best when working collaboratively with those whose proficiency level is higher than their own, allowing them to complete tasks they are not yet able to do independently.
 Vygotsky identified these concepts as the More Knowledgeable Other and the Zone of Proximal Development.
 Constructivist classrooms are student-centered, with the teacher acting as the facilitator.

 Scenes from a Classroom –